Why should you choose a Cobb School Montessori education for your child?

 Dr. Maria Montessori, a physician who developed the materials and educational philosophy upon which our school is built, recognized the important impact that physiological and neurological development have on a child’s learning.
 The classroom materials she developed for our youngest students, for example, take abstract ideas and put them in a concrete form that makes sense to these developing minds.

-Unlike other schools, your child will also share his or her Montessori classroom with older and/or younger students.
+Unlike other schools, your child will also share their Montessori classroom with older and/or younger students.
 Our Primary classrooms have children age 2 1/2 to 6 learning alongside each other; our Lower Elementary classrooms have students 6 to 9, and our Upper Elementary class is comprised of students ages 9 to 12.
 This way students learn from their peers, and respect their own and each other’s ability to be a teacher as well as a student.

 What makes your school special?